WHAT’S IN THIS REVIEW?

 They note that users never share dedicated IPs with each other, which is an advantage if you need to do online banking, or frequently need to sign in to secure services.

 Their Anonymous VPN is a basic plan that comes with everything a typical user is likely to need.
 The Anonymous VPN Pro is up next, adding a regular dedicated IP address, and a 10 GB add-on.
-Lastly, you can get the Anonymous VPN with a free GLi Mini Router, making it easier to be protected on every device.

 Then there’s a Streaming Bundle, which gives access to the USA, UK, France, Germany, Spain, and Japan, as well as two streaming IP addresses.

 Each is priced differently depending on the length of time you’re willing to commit to, and it’s reasonably expensive when all things are considered.
 Then there are the multiple add-ons, which begin to rack up in price rapidly.
 Keep in mind that we do offer deals on TorGuard as they come through.

 Payment options are plentiful, as they accept:

 “All forms of credit card, debit card, Visa, Amex, Mastercard, Discover, Bitcoin, and other Cryptocurrency (via CoinPayments), BTC and LTC via BTCPay Node, Paypal through Paddle and Gift Cards and other payment options via PaymentWall and PayGarden.”

 That’s reasonably comprehensive and includes anonymous methods.
 However, their cancellation policy leaves a lot to be desired, as any ‘requests made later than the 7-day purchase date window will be denied.’
 That’s significantly less than the standard 30 days.